AhmedMoAli/pet/README.md

 ## Kubernetes

-You can deploy the application using kubernetes by just running the below commands.
+You can deploy the application using kubernetes by just running the below commands (k8s files can be found under k8s folder).
-> kubectl create -f k8s/service.yaml
+> kubectl create -f service.yaml
-> kubectl create -f k8s/deployment.yaml
+> kubectl create -f deployment.yaml

 After that you need to query the service and get the port that it is listening on by doing this
 > kubectl get svc